-Come spend a wonderful afternoon or evening at the brand NEW FAO Schwarz,
+Come spend a wonderful afternoon at the brand NEW FAO Schwarz,

 New York's flagship store for children and adults of any age..

 The Holidays are about happiness and sharing,